xsaze/isloria-proper/frontend/public/assets/tiles/tiles_instructions.md

 - Keep a relatively square shape while generating the island, instead of truly random directions.

-- Generate new tiles with weighted chance based on
+- Generate new land tiles with weighted chance based on adjastent tiles (excluding deep_water tiles since they will always be there)

+Ex.
+If there is grass adjascent, chance for generated tile to be grass increases so its not totally random and there are biomes.

+- Initial island size is 2x2 tiles.

+- Generate/remove a tile for every 400 increase/decrease in "mc" state variable